martamagui/OnlineAcademy-ADAT/README.md

 - [x] Add a finish order button.
 When a order is finished, the shoppping cart must be deleted from the database.
 - [x] Add an account button to the navbar.
 - [x] Create account views.
-- [ ] Creat inserts of the detail order.
+- [x] Creat inserts of the detail order.
+- [ ] Disable button if a user has already bought this course
 - [ ] Check password lenght.
 - [ ] Unify load6_products and list_component